jlthompson76/weekly-coding-challenge/week01/readme.md

 ## Week #1 - Login Authentication

 Start Date: March 11, 2020
-End Date: March 13, 2020
+End Date: March 14, 2020

-From Moodle:
+_From Moodle:_

-Login Authentication
+### Login Authentication

 Write a script that will ask a visitor for a username using prompt.

 The username is checked as follows:

-If the visitor enters "admin" as a username, then prompt for a password If they submit an empty string for the username, alert “Canceled” If it’s any other string, then alert “I don’t know you”.
+* If the visitor enters `"admin"` as a username, then `prompt` for a password
+* If they submit an empty string for the username, `alert` “Canceled”
+* If it’s any other string, then `alert` “I don’t know you”.

-If they really are the admin, their password is checked as follows:
+If they really are the `admin`, their password is checked as follows:

-If password equals “TheMaster”, then alert “Welcome!”, If password is another string, alert “Wrong password”, For an empty string, alert “Canceled”
+* If password equals “TheMaster”, then `alert` “Welcome!”,
+* If password is another string, `alert` “Wrong password”,
+* For an empty string, `alert` “Canceled”

 ## Challenge Description